 Lay out your pieces flat again.
 I chose to add the middle piece of the flower next.
 Lay the middle piece right sides together with one of the other sides as shown.

 Whip stitch along the seam, as shown.
 The hexagon flower is coming together!

 Now, you are going to attach the third open seam.
 Fold the hexagons right sides together and align the edges.
 Whip stitch to the end, and fasten off with a simple loop knot.

 Three connected hexagons!
 Continue in the same way, repeating the steps to connect the remaining hexagons.

-You should have the hang of it by now!
+You should have the hang of whip-stitching the hexies by now!
 Just keep moving from side to side.
-Leave the papers in as you sew, you will remove them when you are finished.
-The last one…
+Leave the template papers in as you sew.
+You will remove the papers when you’re finished.

 Remove the paper – Cut the basting stitches and pull out the threads.
 Remove the papers.
 Don’t worry about the seams getting messy, you will fix that in a moment with an iron!